-Hibiscus syriacus Coelestis features single flowers that are violet with a rose base.
-It typically grows to 2.5 m tall and 2 m wide and performs best when planted in full sun or partial shade on a well-drained, sheltered site.
-Hibiscus syriacus Coelestis is commonly grown as a showy specimen, used as an informal hedge, planted for screening, included in a mixed planting, added to a tropical garden, or planted around outdoor living areas.
+Hibiscus Red Heart features white flowers with a red centre, and a papery texture.
+These are produced through summer and autumn off upright, slender branches which also host glossy, green leaves as it grows to 1.5 m tall and the same wide.
+Hibiscus Red Heart is commonly grown as a showy specimen, used as an informal hedge, planted for screening, included in a mixed planting, added to a tropical garden, or planted around outdoor living areas.

 “Sir Edmund Hillary” is a popular climbing rose.
 It features masses of scented, white flowers with a cream centre which are borne continuously from late spring until autumn.
 The flowers are complemented with lush and glossy, dark green leaves.
 This deciduous plant typically grows to 3 m tall and the same wide, and is generally pruned back each winter by up to two-thirds.
 This variety grows best when planted in full sun on a well-drained, semi-sheltered site, and is tolerant of cool climates, frost, and short periods of dry.
 “Sir Edmund Hillary” is commonly trained along a fence or other support structure, added to a mixed planting, included in a cottage garden, or used where a colourful and long flowering plant is required.